My best advice for China is always take out comprehensive travel insurance.

 Cover for medical evacuation from China

-Medical evacuation from China can be super expensive.
+Medical evacuation is insanely expensive.
 That’s why it’s important to check that your insurance policy includes this benefit.

 Sometimes it’s referred to as medevac insurance.